gazecube/Marmelade/README.md

 MOTIF_APPLE_MUSIC_CHROMIUM=/path/to/chromium ./motif-apple-music
 ```

-## Apple Music login
+## About the login process

-The bridge normally runs Chromium headlessly.
-Use `File -> Show Apple Music Login...` to bring up the persistent browser profile and sign in at Apple Music.
-The profile is stored under:
+The bridge runs Chromium headlessly by default.
+Use `File -> Show Apple Music Login...` to restart the Chromium process in the foreground and sign in through the Apple Music web UI.

+The profile is stored in

 ```text
 ~/.local/share/motif-apple-music/chromium
 ```

-Later launches reuse that session.
+Later launches reuse that session, so you don't have to log in every time.

-## Architecture
+## The architecture

-The C frontend communicates with the local bridge on `127.0.0.1:17876` by default.
+The frontend communicates with the local bridge on `127.0.0.1:17876` by default.
 The bridge drives Apple Music through the authenticated web page's MusicKit instance, with DOM control matching used only as a fallback.
 Artwork is decoded by Chromium and transferred to the native client as packed RGB24 data.

 See [`docs/protocol.md`](docs/protocol.md) for the current bridge contract.